Virtual Reference Numbers (VRNs)

 Mitigating Fraud Risk

-Clients and Customers can also utilize VRNs in for any one time payment acceptance need without providing an account number.
-This reduces fraud risk by not exposing account numbers to a large number of counterparties; in addition, if fraudulent activity is detected, VRNs can be archived without affecting parallel account operations.
+Clients and Customers can also utilize VRNs in for any one-time payment acceptance need without providing an account number.
+This reduces fraud risk by not exposing account numbers to many counterparties; in addition, if fraudulent activity is detected, VRNs can be archived without affecting parallel account operations.